-"optimum vapor split" between the prefractionator and the main column in dividing-wall columns.
-There are two advantages for using the vapor split valve in the feedback loop.
+We here argue in favor of feedback control using vapor split valves to set "optimum vapor split" between prefractionator and the main column in dividing-wall columns.
+There are two advantages of using the vapor split valve for using vapor split valve in feedback loop.
 First, the vapor split valve is a very fast handle since the vapor dynamics are much faster than the liquid.
-Further, there is no need to precisely measure the vapor split; the feedback action can "drive" the vapor split to its optimum value by tracking some controlled variable such as a composition or a temperature (Figure 10).
+Further, there is no need to precisely measure the vapor split, the feedback action can "drive" the vapor split to its optimum value by tracking some controlled-variable like a composition or a temperature (Figure 10).

-The additional degree of freedom, i.e., the liquid split, which can be adjusted more easily manually, can be used to reduce the energy usage for a required purity specification or to improve the purities for a given energy usage.
+The additional degree of freedom, i.e., the liquid split, which can be adjusted more easily manually, can be used to reduce energy usage for a required purity specification or to improve the purities for a given energy usage.

-Finally, note that the vapor split remains as a degree of freedom when we introduce the feedback temperature controller, as it can be set to any value by adjusting the temperature set point.
+Finally, note that vapor split remains as a degree of freedom when we introduce the feedback temperature controller, as it can be set to any value by adjusting the temperature setpoint.